What you need to know before buying a business

 You can also read our article what to know about small business valuations.

-Business valuation firms conduct appraisals by employing a variety of methods, including conducting financial analysis of future earnings, future cash flows, market research, and comparable transactions.
+Business valuation firms conduct appraisals using various methods, including financial analysis of future earnings, future cash flows, market research, and comparable transactions.

 It is important, thus, to work with an experienced business valuation expert to ensure that you are getting an accurate valuation.